dronekit/dronekit-python/README.md

     * Advanced ['drone_delivery'](example/drone_delivery/)
     * Advanced ['follow-me'](example/follow_me/)

-## WARNING

-This is an early draft of the drone API.
-It is likely that various interfaces will move around over the next couple of months, so please send feedback and expect some changes...

 Copyright 2014 3D Robotics, Inc. - Licensed under the Apache 2.0 License.

 Contact: Kevin Hester, [kevin@3drobotics.com](mailto:kevin@3drobotics.com)